 How unique does my pattern need to be?
 Can you borrow a stitch pattern from a stitchionary?
 Kate Atherley answers these questions and more here.

 LoveCrafts is a platform for you to sell your patterns through.
 Rest assured that you still have full ownership of the copyright of your pattern PDF.
-Please make sure that you state the copyright clearly on them before you load them onsite.
+Please make sure that you state the copyright clearly on them by using the © sign on your work before you load them onsite.

 We actively market the patterns for sale on LoveCrafts, so may use your pattern’s images for these marketing efforts from time to time.

 Infringement of intellectual property

 We comply with the Digital Millennium Copyright Act (a US copyright law) (“DMCA”) and the EU Electronic Commerce Directive 2000.
 If you have spotted any lookalikes or plagiarism onsite, or are worried that a pattern is infringing on someone else’s copyright, please click here for information about submitting a DMCA notice.
 You may also use our DMCA notice form to report other breaches of intellectual property, such as breaches of trademarks, whether in the United States or otherwise.